chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator-part-2.md

 #### Evaluating RPN expressions with variable pointer names and SET

 Remember that in `evalRPN`, when the current token is a number, we push the number to the stack for the operators and functions to pick up.
-We'll do the same for the variable pointer names so that `SET` picks up the variable name `#X` and not its value in the environment.
+We'll do the same for the variable pointer names so that `SET` picks them up.

 ```js
 if (typeof token === 'number' || /^\#/.test(token)) {